-- There are approximately 5,900 existing on-site wastewater systems in the Shire, however Council does not have records for approximately 36% of these wastewater systems. - Almost 1,000 properties contain WTS with permits to discharge effluent close to the ground surface (15cm from the ground surface). - Less than 20% of WTS receive regular maintenance as required by their permit conditions. - Approximately 30% of maintenance reports submitted to Council state that the WTS was already in a state of failure before the scheduled maintenance was due to be performed.
+- There are approximately 5,900 existing on-site WTS in the Shire, however Council does not have records for approximately 36% of these systems. - Historically, Nillumbik has a significant proportion of older WTS that were legally permitted (under previous lower standards) to discharge their wastewater off-site. - Almost 1,000 properties contain WTS with permits to discharge effluent close to the ground surface (15cm from the ground surface). - Less than 20% of WTS receive regular maintenance as required by their permit conditions. - Approximately 30% of maintenance reports submitted to Council state that the WTS was already in a state of failure before the scheduled maintenance was performed.